learn-academy-2020-echo/wildlife-tracker-filippo20u/README.md

 end

+# Amanda

-#9) Story: As the consumer of the API, I can run a report to list all sightings during a given time period.
+# 9) Story: As the consumer of the API, I can run a report to list all sightings during a given time period.

-Hint: Your controller can look something like this:
+# Controller updated:

 class SightingsController < ApplicationController def index